 6. Stock up on healthy and quick breakfast items.

+Back to school home organization should extend into the food spaces, too!
 Make sure your freezer and pantry are chock full of easy, on-the-go breakfast options.
 We love these make-ahead, freezable egg and sausage muffins!

 7. Establish a family calendar for all the afternoon and evening busyness.